reisir/tools/pages/01.home/01.testing/docs.md

 icons in image descriptions do not work :/

-heheh i am editing the page
+heheh i edited the page locally and pushed it to github

 ![[i=untwirl]](vlcsnap.png "vlcsnap")